nicomiguelino/anthias-devtools/README.md

-# Ansible Playground
+# Anthias Devtools

-This repository serves as a platform for getting started and experimenting with Ansible.
+This repository contains a collection of development tools that can be used together with [Anthias][1] for open-source development.

-## Developer Tools
+## Developer Tools for Raspberry Pi Devices

 There are two ways that you can install the developer tools on your Raspberry Pi: